Transfer Station Schedule

 Bottle and Can Sorting Facility - processing the container mix

 For over a decade, the MCMUA has delivered bottles and cans to the recycling facility located next door at 103 Iron Mountain Rd.
-Prior to 2011, FCR, Morris (the company that is now known as ReCommunity Recycling operated the facility.
-Bottles and cans from the single-stream facility at 105 Iron Mountain Road are transported from that location to 103 for processing.
-There are plans to upgrade the operation at 103 during 2012 to bring even greater recovery technologies to the system.
+Prior to 2011, FCR, Morris (the company that is now known as Republic Services operated the facility.
+Bottles and cans from the single-stream facility at 105 Iron Mountain Road are conveyed from that location to 103 for processing.

 Bunkers and Baling - automated staging and compaction

 After the material is picked and clean to the best capabilities of the system at the single-stream facility (105 Iron Mountain Rd), it is conveyed and staged in a series of seven bunkers, two for residue (garbage destined for the MCMUA Mount Olive transfer station), one for rigid plastic, and the remaining for corrugated, newsprint, and mixed paper.
 On demand, the material is automatically extracted from each bunker after a giant automatic door is hydraulically opened, gaining access to the recyclables in the bunkers.
 From the bunkers, the material is conveyed up to a baler that compacts the recyclables into bales tied in metal wire ready for sale and transport.
 The bunker system and the sophisticated automation technologies enable a variety of materials to be stored and automatically transported to one single baler.
 A forklift collects the finished bales as they are extracted from the baler and places them in storage areas waiting for transport to recycling markets throughout the world.

 Tipping floor operations featuring the MCMUA recycling collection fleet.